elleobrien/Lab_Computing_Resources/README.md

 ## Data management
 _Principles for storing, organizing, and managing datasets._
-- [data organization: organizing data in spreadsheets](https://kbroman.org/dataorg/)- guides for low-level aspects of building a dataset, including naming variables, formatting dates, dealing with missing data, and common errors.
+- [Data organization: organizing data in spreadsheets](https://kbroman.org/dataorg/)- guides for low-level aspects of building a dataset, including naming variables, formatting dates, dealing with missing data, and common errors.
 Ideal for labs in which part of the team interacts with data through a spreadsheet editor (such as Excel) while others used scripted analyses.
 - [Data management planning](https://data.research.cornell.edu/content/data-management-planning) - comprehensive resource from Cornell.
 Covers data types, writing quality meta-data, policies for access, long-term storage and more.